-- If you’re bringing jeans for a night out, a light leather belt.
-MensBeltsForJeans has a good guide to the best men’s belts for jeans.
+- If you’re bringing jeans for a night out, a light leather or canvas belt.

 - Earplugs and an eye mask.
 Pattaya is a noisy place, especially if you’re staying close to Walking Street or Beach Road.
 Earplugs make sleeping easier, while an eye mask makes it easier to stay asleep once the sun rises if you’re in a room facing the sunrise.

 You’ll also want to bring some hygeine products: